microsoft/mcsa-observability/README.md

 sas token - expires in a year need to update it

-#### az grafana known issue with higher az cli versions
+#### Known Issues
-az grafana create not compatible with az cli versions > 2.46 ongoing issue - https://github.com/Azure/azure-cli-extensions/issues/6221, advice to use lower versions of cli <=2.46 until the issue is resolved.
+* The 'az grafana create' command is not compatible with Azure CLI versions greater than 2.46.
+This is an ongoing issue documented in https://github.com/Azure/azure-cli-extensions/issues/6221.
+We advice to use lower versions of Azure CLI;specifically version <=2.46, until the issue is resolved.

 ![recommended cli version](Images/az-cli-version.png)